 That’s a simple yet powerful quote that sets the tone for my blog post today.
 If you’ve been reading some of my recent blogs, you know that I build and remodel homes to last.
 Building for longevity is a running theme with me.
 In fact, it’s one of the tenets I live by and how I run my residential design/build firm.
 It should be no surprise then that I love talking about the timeless beauty and durability of natural stone.
 If you’re building a new custom home or planning to remodel, consider natural stone for Glencoe IL homes or anywhere on the North Shore and greater Chicagoland area.
 Continue reading

 Remember when suitcases didn’t have wheels?
 Now, nearly every piece of luggage or large carry-on bag has wheels so we don’t break our backs when traveling.
 Well, soon enough, we’ll be saying, “Remember when we had to physically walk to each window treatment in our house and adjust them with our hands?
 Oh, the time and energy we wasted!”
 It’s true.
-The time will come when very few shades in our homes are NOT motorized.
+Home Automation is becoming increasingly popular, and one day the time will come when very few shades in our homes are NOT motorized.
 In this blog post, I’m going to offer you a brief introduction to motorized shades and blinds, and why this feature should be considered when home remodeling in Barrington IL or anywhere in the Chicagoland area.

 Extremely cold winters and hot, humid summers … that’s just what we get in the Chicago area.
 Whatever happened to those average 70-degree partly sunny days we’re supposed to get in the spring and fall?
 Well, if every day were pleasant, there would be no need for me to write this blog.
 But because we live in the Midwest with harsh weather conditions on both ends of the spectrum, I want to discuss the serious matter of choosing the right type of long-lasting exterior trim.
 Home remodeling in Hinsdale IL means taking our weather into account before embarking on any project.
 Continue reading